jma1795/mint-yz-theme/README.md

 * Square window corners everywhere.
 I like round corners, but not when the top ones are round while the bottom ones are square.
 Additionally, on the official Mint-Y, the design keeps changing all the time.
 You get round top corners when the window is in the middle of the screen, and they turn square when you push tile.
 I don't like that.
 More over, there is a small rendering bug with Metacity round corners.
 All these problems are simply avoided by making all window corners square.
 Everywhere.
 * No backgrounds on window close buttons.
 Round red background on hovering.
 That's nicer, and more logical.
 Before, with the default Mint-Y color, the close button was... green !?
 And we are also avoiding an old bug in the theme chooser !
+* Accent color on active button background.
+That's a revert, setting it as it is on the old Mint-Y-Legacy.
+Things are more consistent that way, in my opinion.
+Small buttons such as radio and checkbox are coloured, and the same rule applies for bigger buttons, here on Mint-Yz.
 * Subtle rounded corners on buttons and entries (3px -> 5px).
 * Solid and coloured outlines on focused buttons and entries: more visible and nicer.
 * No dashed outlines on other elements.
 This was unneeded and ugly.
 (Same as Mint-X here.)